 Somewhere in that cornucopia of fried treats you need something a little, well, less fried.
 Brisket is a traditional main course in Jewish celebrations, and this recipe will have the beef melting in your mouth.
 The best thing about brisket is that you can make it a day before and let it rest in the fridge to allow the flavors to come together.
 The second best thing is one brisket makes a ton of food, so you’ll have a party of any size covered.
 Note: If anyone in your party keeps kosher, they’re not going to want to mix this dish with the other dairy-based options listed here.
 Get our Spice and Herb Oven-Braised Brisket recipe.

 A traditional Jewish noodle casserole, kugel comes in sweet or savory forms.
 This creamy recipe with the telltale crunch on top errs on the side of sweet, which means it can serve as a great side dish to the brisket or an alternative dessert.
 Bubbe’s recipe gives you a slightly healthier version than a more typical recipe.
 Get our Bubbe’s Luchen Kugel recipe.

 Got guests who aren’t into chocolate coins?
 Make macaroons instead.
-Quite different than french macarons, these are made with sweet shredded coconut and have a soft bite like a cookie.
+Quite different than French macarons, these are made with sweet shredded coconut and have a soft bite like a cookie.
 Macaroons are a great party food because they can be made up to a week ahead and stored in an air-proof container.
-Customize with different flavors or ignore that guest’s aversion to chocolate by following the tips to dip them.
-Get the recipe.
+Customize with different flavors and honor that guest’s aversion to chocolate by only drizzling some of them.
+Get our Coconut Macaroon recipe.

 Header image courtesy of Shutterstock.